HankB/game_of_life/C/README.md

 ## Release build

 It is necessary to `make clean` between test and release builds because `logic.o` is built with different options for testing and the `Makefile` is not sophisticated enough to automate this.
+(Pull requests to fix this welcome!)

 ```text
 make clean